IVR Menus

 • Initial Login / App Selector

-This is the App Selection screen.
-Depending on your permissions (or your users' permissions) it's possible that not all apps will be visible. eFax / SMS / My Extension This app contains what is referred to as "UCP Boxes" which allow users to access ...
+Overview Below is the App Selection screen you will see after logging in.
+Note: Depending on your permissions (or your users' permissions), it's possible that not all apps will be visible. eFax / SMS / My Extension This app contains what is referred ...

 • Toggles (Two-way and Multiway)